magpie-ea/magpie-backend/README.md

 Note that the database for storing experiment results is stored at `/var/lib/docker/volumes/magpie-db-volume/_data` folder by default.
 As long as this folder is preserved, experiment results should persist as well.

-## Logging
-The app has built-in support for [Timber](https://timber.io) as a logging backend.
-To use it, create an account on Timber, create a new app with type "Elixir", and set the following environment variables:

-- `heroku config:set USE_TIMBER=true`
-- `heroku config:set TIMBER_SOURCE_ID=YOUR_SOURCE_ID`
-- `heroku config:set TIMBER_API_KEY=YOUR_API_KEY`

-Now logs should start arriving in your Timber account.
-You can also set up [Alerts](https://docs.timber.io/usage/alerting) for errors in the app.

 ## Upgrading a deployed instance of the server

 1. `git pull` to pull in the newest changes.